antroguy/SSOFlowBofTemplates/README.md

 ## Disclaimer

-For authorized security testing only.
+For authorized security testing only